 No, not really.
 I did take a bit of time off.
 I did reasonably well from Paypal.
 I was the largest shareholder in the company and we were acquired for about a billion and a half in stock and then the stock doubled.
 So yeah, I did reasonably well, but the idea of lying on a beach as my main thing, just sounds like the worst – it sounds horrible to me.
 I would go bonkers.
 I would have to be on serious drugs.
 I’d be super-duper bored.
 I like high intensity – I mean, I like going to the beach for a short period of time, but not much longer than a few days or something like that.

-So we can conclude that this formidable titan: some would say an example of what we should all aspire to become, would use 185 days productively.
+So what can we conclude that this formidable titan?
+Some would say that he is an example of what we should all aspire to become, and that he would use 185 days productively.
 He’d take some short-bursts of time-off, but mostly he’d be working on new projects and new ideas, or furthering current ones.

 An ancient Chinese proverb that keeps me striving and moving ‘forward’ when I have free time is this: